rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 ```
 Some pointers to keep in mind:

-* You can use the constructor of the `CustomFactory` to initialize the native SDK of the Device mode destination you are working on.
+* You can use the constructor of the `CustomFactory` class to initialize the native SDK of the Device Mode destination you are working on.

-* RudderStack's Android SDK dumps every event it receives to the `dump()` of the `CustomFactory` class.
-From here, you can process the event and hand it over to the native SDK of the Device mode destination.
+* RudderStack's Android SDK dumps every event it receives to the `dump()` method of the `CustomFactory` class.
+From here, you can process the event and hand it over to the native SDK of the Device Mode destination.

 * The SDK also triggers the `reset()` method of the `CustomFactory` class on every `reset()` call made via the SDK.
 You can use this to handle the destination-specific reset.

-* Rudder Android SDK also triggers the `flush()` of the `CustomFactory` class on every `flush()` call made via the SDK which you can use to handle the destination-specific reset logic.
+* RudderStack's Android SDK also triggers the `flush()` method of the `CustomFactory` class on every `flush()` call made via the SDK which you can use to handle the destination-specific reset logic.
 You can make a `flush` call using the SDK as shown below:

 {% tabs %}
 {% tab title="Kotlin" %}
 ```kotlin